AnggaConni/Script-Explorer/README.md

 Download the latest Blocks.txt file from the official Unicode FTP server.
 This file contains the ranges for every registered writing system.

-Source: Unicode 17.0.0 Blocks.txt https://www.unicode.org/Public/17.0.0/ucd/Blocks.txt
+Source: Unicode 17.0.0 Blocks.txt https://www.unicode.org/Public/17.0.0/ucd/Blocks.txt (version 17 - sept 2025)

 Action: Copy the entire content of the text file.
+(UNICODE will updated on every sept each year)

 Step 2: Process with Python (via Google Colab)